Common Herbal Remedies for Dogs

 Yes, thyme is safe for dogs in small quantities.
 It has antimicrobial properties and can support the immune system.

-Spanish thyme contains oils that are dangerous for dogs can cause severe symptoms.
+Spanish thyme contains oils that are dangerous for dogs and can cause severe symptoms.

 Yes, rosemary is safe for dogs and can act as a natural preservative in food.
 It also supports digestion and cognitive health.